| | | | |

 However, experience (and a LOT of frogging) taught me that if I do as much prep work as I can before I start, it saves me lots of time (and tantrums) and makes the whole thing more fun.

 Below I will outline the 7 steps to follow and then go into more detail on each.
-This post is by no means a complete guide to pattern design, but it offers a solid framework to get you started.
+This post is by no means a complete guide to crochet pattern design, but it offers a solid framework to get you started.

 pink crochet fabric representing half a panel is laid on a grey wood floor.
 A wooden sheep face plate containing balls of yarn lays ned to the fabric which still has a crochet hook attached.
 A pair of scissors lay to the side.

+Above I’ve listed the essential steps I go through in my design process.
 You can actually work steps 1 to 4 in pretty much any order, because they are all interdependent.
 Whatever garment you choose to make, it’s important that you consider how the stitch, yarn and shapes will all work together.

 Let’s go into some more detail with a worked example.